The Moment of Truth – When I Decided To Change.

 But it started with me.
 It always starts with yourself, I think.

-8 years and life has changed.
+Years later and life has changed.
 I changed.
 I CHANGED ME.

 Through better diet.
 Good lifestyle choices.
 Avoiding toxins.
 Reducing stress.
 Changing my outlook.